 4) Credit card

 Credit cards are another option.
 Scott Deuty, the owner of Mini Monster Truck, has purchased two classic cars using credit, and one was with a credit card.
 He says, “I bought a 1966 El Camino off eBay with a credit card.”
-His purchase turned into quite the lucrative investment.
+His purchase turned into quite a lucrative investment.

 “I realized the car was rare due to the instrumentation package it had.
 When I gave the car to my son, I found out it was one of 100 made with an L79 package that was available on various 1966 Chevrolet models.
 The El Caminos were among the rarest making a $3,500 purchase worth about $135,000 fully restored!” says Deuty.